About the Director

 Dr. Richard Schlegel, MD, PhD

-Richard Schlegel, MD, PhD, is the Oscar B. Hunter Chair of Pathology and 2023 honoree of the Distinguished University Professor at Georgetown University.
+Richard Schlegel, MD, PhD, is 2023 honoree of the Distinguished University Professor at Georgetown University and the Director of the Center for Cell Reprogramming.
 He is an expert in human papillomaviruses (HPV) and cervical cancer.
 Dr. Schlegel received his MD and PhD degrees from Northwestern University Medical School, and was a resident and post-doctoral fellow at Harvard Medical School (Brigham Hospital) in the fields of Pathology and Virology.

 He moved to the National Institutes of Health in 1980 where he continued his viral oncology studies and became the Chief of the Cell Regulation Section in the Laboratory of Tumor Virus Biology.
 In 1990, he moved from NIH to Georgetown University Medical Center to join forces with immunology and pathology experts who were researching the connection between cervical cancer and HPV.
 His laboratory used new cell biological assays to define the genes required for HPV-mediated cell immortalization and co-developed the technology for the vaccine against human papillomavirus (HPV), which causes nearly all cervical cancers and contributes to many other human cancers including those of anal, oral and skin origin.